 In 2018, there were 372 reported measles cases, and 17 separate outbreaks in the United States.

-For up-to-date information on the number of reported cases of measles, please visit the Centers for Diseases Control and Prevention: Measles Cases in 2019 webpage or Texas Department of State Health Services.
+For up-to-date information on the number of reported cases of measles, please visit the Centers for Diseases Control and Prevention: Measles Cases and Outbreaks or Texas Department of State Health Services.